fede183/notes/NotesAWS.md

 ## The AWS shared responsibility model

+### AWS responsibility

+Protects the infrastructure that runs all of the services offered in the AWS Cloud.

+### Customer responsibility

-Throughout this course, you have learned about a variety of resources that you can create in the AWS Cloud.
+Customers are responsible for the security of everything that they create and put in the AWS Cloud.

 ## IAM users